-Pls: Kelsey Jack, Seema Jayachandran, Namrata Kala, and Rohini Pande September 28, 2019
+Pls: Kelsey Jack, Seema Jayachandran, Namrata Kala, and Rohini Pande October 27, 2019

 This document pre-specifies analyses for our randomized evaluation on the impact of a conditional cash transfer program - also known as payments for ecosystem services, or PES, when applied to environment-protecting behavior - in Punjab, India.
-Baseline data collection is scheduled to begin at the end of September 2019.
+Baseline data collection is scheduled to begin at the end of September 2019 and be completed by mid-November 2019.

 We offer a standard PES contract that promises farmers a certain amount of money if they don't burn their rice fields (T2), which we compare to a business-as-usual control group (T1).
-We include a variant that gives a portion (25%) of the payment upfront unconditionally upon enrollment (T4).
+We include a variant that gives a portion of the payment upfront unconditionally upon enrollment (T3).
 This variant could increase the impact and cost-effectiveness of PES.
 Providing an upfront payment could ease liquidity constraints or increase eligible individuals' trust that they will indeed be paid if they comply with the conditions.
 However, giving individuals who then don't comply with the conditions upfront payments adds to program costs without adding benefits.
-We also vary the standard PES amount in T2; in some T2 villages, the amount matches the T4 total amount and, in other T2 villages, it matches the T4 conditional amount.
+We also vary the standard PES amount in T2 and the portion upfront in T3.